-- The auditor's responsibility for performing the audit in accordance with SLAuSs, which is directed towards the expression of an opinion on the financial statements.
-The matters that SLAuSs require to be communicated, therefore, include significant matters arising from the audit of the financial statements that are relevant to those charged with governance in overseeing the financial reporting process. - The fact that SLAuSs do not require the auditor to design procedures for the purpose of identifying supplementary matters to communicate with those charged with governance. - When applicable, the auditor's responsibility for communicating particular matters required by law or regulation, by agreement with the entity or by additional requirements applicable to the engagement, for example, the standards of a national professional accountancy body. - A10.
+- The fact that SLAuSs do not require the auditor to design procedures for the purpose of identifying supplementary matters to communicate with those charged with governance. - When SLAuS 7017 applies, the auditor's responsibilities to determine and communicate key audit matters in the auditor's report. - When applicable, the auditor's responsibility for communicating particular matters required by law or regulation, by agreement with the entity or by additional requirements applicable to the engagement, for example, the standards of a national professional accountancy body. - A10.
 Law or regulation, an agreement with the entity or additional requirements applicable to the engagement may provide for broader communication with those charged with governance.
 For example, (a) an agreement with the entity may provide for particular matters to be communicated when they arise from services provided by a firm or network firm other than the financial statement audit; or (b) the mandate of a public sector auditor may provide for matters to be communicated that come to the auditor's attention as a result of other work, such as performance audits.

-Planned Scope and Timing of the Audit (Ref: Para.
+Planned Scope and Timing of the Audit (Ref.
+Para.
 15)

 - A11.
-Communication regarding the planned scope and timing of the audit may: - (c) Assist those charged with governance to understand better the consequences of the auditor's work, to discuss issues of risk and the concept of materiality with the auditor, and to identify any areas in which they may request the auditor to undertake additional procedures; and - (d) Assist the auditor to understand better the entity and its environment. - A12.
-Care is required when communicating with those charged with governance about the planned scope and timing of the audit so as not to compromise the effectiveness of the audit, particularly where some or all of those charged with governance are involved in managing the entity.
-For example, communicating the nature and timing of detailed audit procedures may reduce the effectiveness of those procedures by making them too predictable
+Communication regarding the planned scope and timing of the audit may: - (a) Assist those charged with governance to understand better the consequences of the auditor's work, to discuss issues of risk and the concept of materiality with the auditor, and to identify any areas in which they may request the auditor to undertake additional procedures; and - (b) Assist the auditor to understand better the entity and its environment. - A12.
+Communicating significant risks identified by the auditor helps those charged with governance understand those matters and why they require special audit consideration.
+The communication about significant risks may assist those charged with governance in fulfilling their responsibility to oversee the financial reporting process. - A13.
+Matters communicated may include: - How the auditor plans to address the significant risks of material misstatement, whether due to fraud or error. - How the auditor plans to address areas of higher assessed risks of material misstatement.

-A13.
-Matters communicated may include: